alistaire47/passport/README.md

-`countries`
+`passport`
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-`countries` offers a consistent framework for working with country names and codes, with functions for parsing irregular country names and converting codes and names in many languages and formats.
+`passport` offers a consistent framework for working with country names and codes, with functions for parsing irregular country names and converting codes and names in many languages and formats.

 Installation
 ------------